Diet and Nutrition for NMO

 Vitamin D

-Vitamin D supplements are potentially important for people with NMO from both the perspective of symptom management and disease-modifying effects.
+Vitamin D supplements are potentially important for people with NMOSD from both the perspective of symptom management and possible disease-modifying effects.
 Vitamin D is recognized as an important factor in maintaining bone density.
-People with AQP4-IgG positive NMO are at increased risk for decreased bone mineral density.
+People with AQP4-IgG positive NMOSD are at increased risk for decreased bone mineral density.
 There are different reasons for this, including:3-5

 Also, more studies need to be done to prove that vitamin D has disease-modifying effects.
 If you would like to use vitamin D supplements, talk to your doctor first.
 Your doctor can give you a blood test to find out your blood level of vitamin D. If your level is low, your doctor may suggest a daily supplement to bring your levels up to normal.3